kav-welg-4/projects/README.md

 # projects
-A list of all my projects I've worked on
+A list of all my projects I've worked on from second year onwards.